nenadilic84/example-voting-app/DEMO-FLOW.md

     $ ./1_deploy.sh bad

 **Expected:** Two tests should fail now.
 "Bad" image contains a bug that prevents the verification in application UI that user has voted as expected.
 Visually, there is no v sign near your selection and so 2 tests related to the verification are failed.
-Others still OK, since other parts of UI as well ad backend data flow are not affected by the bug.
+Others still OK, since other parts of UI as well as the backend data flow are not affected by the bug.

 6. Fix Application
 ----